niaaron/tmux-monokai-pro/README.md

 ## Credits

-All credit goes to [dracula/tmux](https://github.com/dracula/tmux), which this theme was forked from
+All credit goes to [dracula/tmux](https://github.com/dracula/tmux) and [maxpetretta/tmux-monokai-pro](https://github.com/maxpetretta/tmux-monokai-pro), which this theme was forked from

 Special thanks to [Monokai](https://monokai.nl/) for creating the One True Color Theme <3